Aeroflot Flight 811: Background and collision

 Savitskaya was conscious during the fall, which lasted eight minutes.
 She survived partly because the 4 by 3 m aircraft fragment she was in started to glide and landed on a soft, swampy glade.
-Savitskaya also pushed against the seat with her hands and feet, "perhaps hoping to absorb the blow" in her own words.
+She also pushed against the seat with her hands and feet, "perhaps hoping to absorb the blow" in her own words.
 The impact with the ground, however, knocked her temporarily unconscious.
 She sustained a concussion, a broken arm and rib and some spinal injuries.

 Investigation

 The investigation concluded that the flight operations director at Zavitinsk air base did not use radar assistance to track the Tupolevs, which became the direct cause of the accident.
 Additionally, there was a poor coordination between the local civilian and military air traffic control due to flawed air traffic regulations.
 Military prosecutors placed the responsibility for the accident on the pilots of both aircraft.

 Aftermath

-The first reports about the accident in the Soviet press were censored, saying Savitskaya had crashed in a homemade glider.
-Savitskaya was warned by the KGB not to reveal the accident to the public; she spoke openly about the accident for the first time on 11 January 2001 in Moscow.
+The first reports about the accident in the Soviet press were censored, claiming Savitskaya had crashed in a homemade glider.
+She was warned by the KGB not to reveal what actually occurred to the public; she spoke openly about the accident for the first time on 11 January 2001 in Moscow.
 Savitskaya was paid 75 Soviet rubles ($20) compensation by Aeroflot.